Big Ben Donovan: Fictional character biography

-Big Ben Donovan is a large man that is close to 8 ft in height.
+Big Ben Donovan is a large man and a lawyer that is close to 8 ft in height.
 Mrs. Jenks hired him to settle the last of Mr. Jenks' affairs.
-When Mrs. Jenks would be giving Big Ben Donovan the payoff, he drunkly went after Mrs. Jenks who ran to the office of Luke Cage.
-This led to a fight between Luke Cage and Big Ben Donovan which ended with Big Ben Donovan surrendering upon the misunderstanding being cleared up.
-Big Ben Donovan agreed to help Luke Cage out in any way.
+When Mrs. Jenks would be giving Donovan the payoff, he drunkenly went after Mrs. Jenks who ran to the office of Luke Cage.
+This led to a fight between Luke Cage and Donovan which ended with Donovan surrendering upon the misunderstanding being cleared up.
+Donovan agreed to help Cage out in any way.

 Big Ben Donovan later witnessed Mrs. Jenks' confession of killing a reporter named Phil Fox (who was actually killed by Billy Bob Rackham).
-He then informed Luke Cage about Mrs. Jenks' confession before she died.
+He then informed Luke Cage about Jenks' confession before she died.

 Big Ben Donovan acted as Claire Temple's lawyer in order to clear her of the murder charge.
 He then continued working as Luke Cage's lawyer until he started working with Jeryn Hogarth.

 Big Ben Donovan had a brother named Paul who just became the leader of the Thunderbolts Gang where they made the mistake of fighting the Maggia for control of their turf.
-After his brother was killed in prison by operatives of the Maggia, Big Ben Donovan's sanity broke where he vowed vengeance on those responsible starting with Assistant District Attorney William Carver's brother Lonnie.
+After his brother was killed in prison by operatives of the Maggia, Donovan's sanity broke where he vowed vengeance on those responsible starting with Assistant District Attorney William Carver's brother Lonnie.
 During the struggle with William Carver, a sniper tried to shoot them at Lonnie Carver's funeral only to end up orchestrating the event that turned Bill Carver into Thunderbolt.
-Then Big Ben Donovan hijacked a Maggia shipment that was under the supervision of Caesar Cicero.
-When Big Ben Donovan turned to Luke Cage for help, they defeated Caesar Cicero's men before being defeated by Man Mountain Marko who brought them to Caesar Cicero.
-Before Caesar Cicero's men could bury Luke Cage alive, Iron Fist and Thunderbolt arrived to help Luke Cage and Big Ben Donovan.
-Upon Thunderbolt realizing that Big Ben Donovan had Lonnie Carver killed, Thunderbolt removed his mask and advanced towards Big Ben Donovan as Luke Cage emerged from the ground to intervene.
+Then Donovan hijacked a Maggia shipment that was under the supervision of Caesar Cicero.
+When Donovan turned to Luke Cage for help, they defeated Cicero's men before being defeated by Man Mountain Marko who brought them to Cicero.
+Before Cicero's men could bury Luke Cage alive, Iron Fist and Thunderbolt arrived to help Luke Cage and Donovan.
+Upon Thunderbolt realizing that Donovan had Lonnie Carver killed, Thunderbolt removed his mask and advanced towards Donovan as Luke Cage emerged from the ground to intervene.
 Before Thunderbolt died of his powers' side effects that aged him to an old man, he was happy that he now knows who killed his brother.

 Big Ben Donovan later came under the employ of Tombstone at the time when Tombstone was working for the Serbian Black Maria Gang.
-When the "Marvel Knights" investigated the criminal activity, Tombstone sent Bengal, Big Ben Donovan, and Bullet to deal with them.
-Big Ben Donovan faced off against Daredevil where Black Widow's "widow bites" managed to take down Big Ben Donovan.
+When the "Marvel Knights" investigated the criminal activity, Tombstone sent Bengal, Donovan, and Bullet to deal with them.
+Donovan faced off against Daredevil where Black Widow's "widow bites" managed to take down Donovan.